familiarities/RoPro-API-Documentation/Documentation/Invites/createInvite.md

 ## Query Parameters

-`universeid` - The universe the invite is for `serverid` - The Job ID the invite is for
+`universeid` - string - The universe the invite is for\
+`serverid` - string - The Job ID the invite is for

 ---